flameshikari/ddrg/README.md

 - [x] Option to generate a webpage
 - [ ] Option to select mirrors (currently uses mirrors based in Russia)
+- [ ] Package this project perhaps
+- [ ] Probably make the code better

 ## Credits